minasami/God/README.md

 # God
-what did Jesus do for the world ?
+what has God done for the world ?